lafvintech/UPS-Module-3S/docs/source/about this kit.rst

 Preface
 -------------------------------

-Before we understand the UPS Module 3S,we need to first understand it.The following figure is a schematic diagram of the UPS Module 3S:
+We first need to understand what an UPS Module 3S is.
+The illustration below shows an UPS Module 3S.

 .. figure:: ./Tutorial/img/LA065_A10.jpg
    :align: center